 Buses from Hanoi to Da Nang take about 15 hours.
 The train between the two cities takes just as long, but is, perhaps, a more comfortable ride.
 When we traveled from Hanoi to Da Nang, we opted for an inexpensive and easy hour-long flight.

-Getting Around Da Nang
+Getting Around Da Nang, Vietnam

 The city of Da Nang is much bigger than we anticipated and not conducive to walking.
 That said, it is easy to get around using inexpensive Grab Taxis.
 The Grab App makes it easy to request a car to a specific destination and most rides within the city cost less than $5 USD.

-Where To Stay in Da Nang
+Where To Stay In Da Nang, Vietnam

 We spent a lot of time carefully considering the best area to stay in Da Nang.
 We wanted to be close to the beach, but in a local neighborhood.
-Also, because we were staying for two weeks, we wanted a small kitchen so that we could prepare a few meals at home.
+Also, because we were staying in Da Nang for two weeks, we wanted a small kitchen so that we could prepare a few meals at home.

 That said, every travelers’ version of the best place to stay in Da Nang will be different…and the city offers a wide range of accommodations to fit every style and budget.